Vous êtes ici

 The unprecedented frequency of extreme events such as droughts and floods, the steady lowering of groundwater levels, the augmentation of saltwater intrusion to coastal boreholes, the decrease of inland discharges into rivers are all complex environmental problems that require broad institutional and infrastructural climate adaptation and mitigation strategies.

-Despite concerning reports on the progress of the sector in Africa and on the concerning inability for some African regions to cope, countries like Algeria are taking the lead by putting in place forward looking national strategies that take into account current and future challenges, increasing chances for the government to be able deal with a changing demand and circumstances up to 2025.
+Despite concerning reports on the progress of the sector in Africa and on the concerning inability for some African regions to cope, countries such s Algeria are taking the lead by putting in place forward looking national strategies that take into account current and future challenges, increasing the chances for the government to be able to deal with a changing demand and circumstances up to 2025.